Lucknow Mahotsav | 2026 Date & Details

 Does rain affect the festival?

-While November-December typically stays dry in Lucknow, light winter drizzles occasionally occur.
+While November-December typically stays dry in Lucknow, light winter drizzles occasionally happen.
 Most major venues have covered areas or backup indoor spaces.
 The show goes on regardless of weather.

-The magic of Lucknow Mahotsav lies in how it turns an entire city into a living, breathing celebration of culture.
-For 10 days each year, the past and present merge on streets and stages, creating memories that linger long after the last performance ends and the final food stall packs up.
+The real magic of Lucknow Mahotsav lies in how it transforms an entire city into a living, breathing celebration of culture.
+For 10 days each year, the past and present merge on streets and stages, creating memories that stick with you long after the last performance ends and the final food stall packs up.